 13. Calls on Shares

-13.1 Subject to the provisions of article 18 any ordinary resolution of the Company and the terms of allotment, the Directors may from time to time make calls upon the members in respect of any monies unpaid on their shares (whether on account of the nominal value of the shares or by way of premium) and by the conditions of allotment thereon made payable at fixed times, and each member shall (subject to receiving at least fourteen (14) days’ notice specifying the time or times and place of payment) pay to the Company at the time and place so specified the amount called on his shares.
+13.1 Subject to any ordinary resolution of the Company and the terms of allotment, the Directors may from time to time make calls upon the members in respect of any monies unpaid on their shares (whether on account of the nominal value of the shares or by way of premium) and by the conditions of allotment thereon made payable at fixed times, and each member shall (subject to receiving at least fourteen (14) days’ notice specifying the time or times and place of payment) pay to the Company at the time and place so specified the amount called on his shares.
 A call may be revoked or postponed as the Directors may determine.

 13.2 Subject to the terms of allotment, the Directors may make arrangements on the issue of shares of different classes for a difference between the holders of the different classes in the amounts and time of payment of calls on their shares, but the Directors may not so differentiate between holders of the same classes.